-- 10. No more than two crew members, including a pacer if one is present, may be on the other side (racers' side) of the highway at any given time. - 11.
-Crew members, other than pacers, may never cross the roadway during the entire Father Crowley climb (a 12.2-mile stretch from Panamint Springs Resort at Mile 72.7 to "Panamint Pass" at Mile 84.9), as described above.
-Also, each racer, or racer's pacer, is strongly encouraged to carry a walkie-talkie for communicating with the support crew during this 12.2-mile stretch of the race route.
-In addition to Badwater race staff, this will also be monitored by National Park Service staff who have the authority to disqualify racers. - 12.
-Racers may not be accompanied by pacers or moving crew members until Mile 42 at the Stovepipe Wells time checkpoint.
-Exception: racers 65 or older may utilize a pacer from Mile 3.5 (Natural Bridge turn-off.) - 13.
+- 13. No more than two crew members, including a Pacer if one is present, may be on the other side (Competitors' side) of the highway at any given time. - 14.
+Crew members, other than Pacers, may never cross the roadway during the entire Father Crowley climb (a 12.1-mile stretch from Panamint Springs Resort at Mile 72.8 to "Panamint Pass" at Mile 84.9), as described above.
+Also, each Competitor, or Competitor's Pacer, is strongly encouraged to carry a walkie-talkie for communicating with the support crew during this 12.2-mile stretch of the race route.
+In addition to Badwater race staff, this will also be monitored by National Park Service staff who have the authority to disqualify Competitors. - 15.
+Competitors may not be accompanied by Pacers or moving crew members until Mile 42 at the Stovepipe Wells time checkpoint.
+Exceptions: Competitors 65 or older may utilize a Pacer from Mile 3.5 (Natural Bridge turn-off.)
+Blind Competitors may utilize a Pacer / guide from the start line. - 16.
 Wheeled conveyances (other than a motorized support vehicle), including in-line skates, strollers, and bicycles, are prohibited on the course at all times.
 Likewise for hovercrafts and helicopters.
-Runners accompanied by any such conveyance will be disqualified.
-(Drones are illegal within Death Valley National Park boundaries.) - 14.
+Competitors accompanied by any such conveyance will be disqualified.
+(Drones are illegal within Death Valley National Park boundaries.) - 17.
 Crew members may not use illegal drugs, stimulants, or dope, as well as alcohol of any kind, during the race or at any official race events or activities.